arnold-c/reproducible-research/guideline.md

 **Method 3** (*not recommended*)

-If you would like to do it the hard way and use the `Git Bash`, read the instructions [here](https://happygitwithr.com/push-pull-github.html)
+If you would like to do it the hard way and use the Git Bash, read the instructions [here](https://happyGitwithr.com/push-pull-Github.html)

-**Note:** if you would like to use SSH keys, read the instructions [here](https://help.github.com/articles/connecting-to-github-with-ssh/)
+**Note:** if you would like to use SSH keys, read the instructions [here](https://help.Github.com/articles/connecting-to-Github-with-ssh/)

 ## Basic commands

-There are many commands that you could learn in `git`, but these are the basics, and will be sufficient for pretty much everything you'll need to do at the moment.
+There are many commands that you could learn in Git, but these are the basics, and will be sufficient for pretty much everything you'll need to do at the moment.

-- `commit`: this standings for *committing* a change to your file in `git`.
-Think of it as saving a document, but instead of saving the whole document as-is, `git` saves just the changes since the last version.
+- `commit`: this standings for *committing* a change to your file in Git.
+Think of it as saving a document, but instead of saving the whole document as-is, Git saves just the changes since the last version.
 This makes it very efficient, especially when it comes to backing up your work.
 **Key points:**
     - `commit` often.
 By making and saving small changes, your code versions becomes more readable in case you need to go back and find out exactly what and where it went wrong.
     -  Always write helpful messages - keep them succinct, but make sure they describe what the change you made was.